VAMDC/NodeSoftware/doc/source/newnode.rst

 There are only three more files that you will need to care about:

-* *node/models.py* is where you put the database model,
+* *node/models.py* is where you put the data model,
 * *node/dictionaries.py* is where you put the dictionaries and
 * *node/queryfunc.py* is where you write the query function,